-How is the Desk implementing the FOMC’s directive for agency MBS reinvestment purchases?
+How is the Desk implementing the FOMC’s directive for agency MBS reinvestments?

-In its September 20, 2017 statement, the Federal Open Market Committee (FOMC) announced that it will initiate, in October, the balance sheet normalization program described in the June 2017 addendum to the Committee’s Policy Normalization Principles and Plans.
-This program will gradually and predictably reduce the Federal Reserve’s securities holdings by decreasing the reinvestment of principal payments from securities held in the System Open Market Account (SOMA).
-Specifically, the FOMC has directed the Open Market Trading Desk (the Desk) at the Federal Reserve Bank of New York to reinvest the principal payments from SOMA holdings of agency debt and agency MBS received during each calendar month that exceed the cap amount for that month.
+On May 4, 2022, the Federal Open Market Committee (FOMC) decided to begin reducing its holdings of agency debt and agency mortgage-backed securities (MBS) and Treasury securities as described in the Plans for Reducing the Size of the Federal Reserve’s Balance Sheet.
+Specifically, the FOMC directed the Open Market Trading Desk (the Desk) at the Federal Reserve Bank of New York to reinvest into agency MBS the amount of principal payments from the Federal Reserve's holdings of agency debt and agency MBS received each month that exceed the cap amount for that month.
 If the anticipated amount of principal payments is lower than the cap in effect that month, then the Desk will not reinvest those principal payments.
-In October 2017, the monthly cap will be $4 billion, and based on the June 2017 addendum, the cap will increase in steps of $4 billion at three-month intervals over 12 months until it reaches $20 billion per month.
-For the schedule of monthly caps, see: https://www.newyorkfed.org/markets/opolicy/operating_policy_170920.
+For the schedule of monthly caps, see: https://www.newyorkfed.org/markets/opolicy/operating_policy_220504.

 How will the Desk determine the amount of funds to reinvest each month and how will this be communicated?

-As an example, consider the situation where a given month’s cap is $4 billion and that the principal payments to be received from agency debt are $2 billion and the anticipated principal payments to be received from agency MBS are $18 billion.
-To determine the amount of reinvestment purchases of agency MBS, the Desk will subtract the $4 billion cap from the total principal payments of $20 billion ($2 billion from agency debt and $18 billion anticipated from agency MBS).
-An announcement will be made on or around the ninth business day of that month indicating that the Desk will purchase $16 billion of agency MBS, with operations starting on the following business day and running through the ninth business day of the following month.
+As an example, consider the situation where a given month’s cap is $35 billion and that the principal payments to be received from agency debt are $2 billion and the anticipated principal payments to be received from agency MBS are $35 billion.
+To determine the amount of agency MBS reinvestments, the Desk will subtract the $35 billion cap from the total principal payments of $37 billion ($2 billion from agency debt and $35 billion from agency MBS).
+An announcement will be made on or around the ninth business day of that month indicating that the Desk will reinvest $2 billion of agency MBS, with operations starting on the following business day and running through the ninth business day of the following month.

 The reinvestment amount reflects the principal payments anticipated to be received that month; however, actual principal payments received may deviate slightly from the anticipated amount.
-In addition, the actual reinvestment purchases may deviate slightly from the stated purchase amount due to operational reasons.
-The Desk will not make adjustments for these deviations in future months’ purchases.
+In addition, the actual reinvestments may deviate slightly from the stated reinvestment amount due to operational reasons.
+The Desk will not make adjustments for these deviations in future months’ reinvestments.

-What types of agency MBS will the Desk purchase?
+In what types of agency MBS will operations be conducted?

-The Desk will conduct purchases of agency MBS via FedTrade, the Desk’s proprietary trading system.
+The Desk will conduct operations in agency MBS in the secondary market via FedTrade, the Desk's proprietary trading system.
 FedTrade operations will be conducted using multiple-price, competitive auctions with approved counterparties.
-A "multiple-price" auction is an auction in which the same security can be awarded at different prices, with awards given to participants at a price corresponding with an individual offer submitted to the operation.
-The minimum auction amount, offer size, and offer increment are each $1 million.
-Participants can submit up to ten offers per security, with each offer reflecting a price and par amount.
-Offers in FedTrade operations will be evaluated based on their proximity to prevailing market prices at the auction close.
+A "multiple-price" auction is an auction in which the same security can be awarded at different prices, with awards given to participants at a price corresponding with an individual propositions submitted to the operation.
+The minimum auction amount, proposition size, and proposition increment are each $1 million.
+Participants can submit up to ten proposition per security, with each proposition reflecting a price and par amount.
+Propositions in FedTrade operations will be evaluated based on their proximity to prevailing market prices at the auction close.

 Will the Federal Reserve conduct agency MBS dollar rolls or coupon swaps?